nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 4.
 Once at the end of the list (at person with latest birthday), cycle back to the person with the earliest birthday and display remaining people in sorted order.

+### Mailing List feature
+Allows user to download a CSV file mailing list of the current view User can specify which fields to download using arguments

+#### Implementation

+Step 1.
+The user filters the contacts using some other command, such as `find`

+Step 2.
+The user provides a series of prefixes to pick the fields to `mailingList`, if none are provided, proceed using the defaults

+Step 3.
+The user is prompted to pick the name and location of their CSV exported file.

+#### Design considerations:
+* Arguments for the command should follow the standard used in other parts of the software.
+* Balancing between simplicity of use when no arguments are provided, and customisability for users who might want additional information.

 --------------------------------------------------------------------------------------------------------------------